 “We definitely aren’t trying to reshape perceptions of wine, we’re trying to draw on the best parts of ‘natural wine’ and whatever it is you call the other kind of wine, to make wine that is pure, vibrant, speaks of place and variety but most importantly is yum.”

-Since 2016, he has worked as assistant winemaker at Ochota Barrels, as well as at the wood-fired wine lounge that serves as the Ochota Barrels cellar door, but perhaps even more critically as a Basket Range community hub.
+Since 2016, he has worked as assistant winemaker at Ochota Barrels, as well as at the wood-fired wine lounge that served as the Ochota Barrels cellar door, but perhaps even more critically as a Basket Range community hub.
 He has also worked a vintage in Arizona with Tool’s Maynard Keenan – who Taras Ochota famously collaborated with – before launching Worlds Apart Wines in 2017.

 “We make wines that are delicious,” says Schofield.
 “After a long time working in fine wine retail and in restaurants, I think I’ve drawn on a diverse range of influences, from natural wine in Basket Range, to great Burgundies, to tiny cult producers from all over Australia and Europe.
 I have tasted a lot of great wine from all over the world and I aspire to make wine thoughtfully, with the principal motivation being that people love drinking it.”